Ensemble-localized Kernel Density Estimation with Applications to the Ensemble Gaussian Mixture Filter: Numerical Experiments

-In this work we have introduced the E-localization methodology for kernel density estimation (ELKDE) and have applied it to the ensemble Gaussian mixture filter, creating the E-localized ensemble Gaussian mixture filter (ELEnGMF).
+\conclusions In this work we have introduced the E-localization methodology for kernel density estimation (ELKDE) and have applied it to the ensemble Gaussian mixture filter, creating the E-localized ensemble Gaussian mixture filter (ELEnGMF).
 We have shown that the ELKDE is theoretically equivalent to canonical KDE methods in the Gaussian case, and is empirically more accurate on a highly non-Gaussian spiral distribution.
 We have also shown that this methodology addresses one issue---the disparity between local and global notions of covariance---that arises in the application of KDE methods to distributions such as those arising from non-linear dynamics.
 Additionally, through the application of the methodology to the Lorenz '63 equations, we have shown that the ELEnGMF has the potential to be a superior particle filter to the EnGMF in the sequential filtering setup.

 While this work has tackled some issues inherent to the EnGMF, it has left many as open problems, and has even introduced some new issues.
-One new issue is the selection of localization radius $r_i$ in~\cref{eq:choice-of-Si}.
+In particular the selection of localization radius $r_i$ in~\cref{eq:choice-of-Si} is an issue of immediate interest.
 The methodology presented in this work for tackling this issue clearly has nice empirical behavior, but its justification is largely heuristic.
 Exploring this choice in future work is desirable.
 Another, more significant issue is the choice of projection method in~\cref{eq:naive-eigenvalue-bound} and \cref{eq:smart-eigenvalue-bound}, and whether such methods are even necessary, or if a more robust alternative is viable.

-Future non-theoretic work would involve applying adaptive covariance parameterization techniques~\cite{popov2022adaptive} to the ELEnGMF, such that the choice of bandwidth scaling factor~\cref{eq:bandwidth-scaling-factor} and radius scaling factor~\cref{eq:scaled-radius} could be performed adaptively in the sequential filtering regime.
-Another future direction would involve applying the ELEnGMF to a practical orbit determination problem~\cite{yun2022kernel}.
+Future non-theoretic work would involve applying adaptive covariance parameterization techniques~\citep{popov2022adaptive} to the ELEnGMF, such that the choice of bandwidth scaling factor~\cref{eq:bandwidth-scaling-factor} and radius scaling factor~\cref{eq:scaled-radius} could be performed adaptively in the sequential filtering regime.
+Another future direction would involve applying the ELEnGMF to a practical orbit determination problem~\citep{yun2022kernel}.